It has been awhile now since Pinterest has given its pinners the ability to pin videos.

 If you are using Pinterest for brand awareness, then I highly recommend that you pin your own videos on that platform.

-Because Pinterest works for others.
+Because Pinterest works.

 What was the video that I pinned?